judyyhd/neuralDataScience_FinalProject/README.md

 2. Use a different session with fewer units
 3. Work with a subset of regions

-### Issue: Granger causality errors

-**Solution:** Granger causality requires sufficient data and stationarity.
-If you see errors:
-- Increase `bin_size` parameter (e.g., from 0.05 to 0.1 seconds)
-- Reduce `max_lag` parameter (e.g., from 10 to 5)
-- This is expected for some region pairs

 ### Issue: Memory errors

 **Solution:** The full session might be too large.
 Modify the code to: